Diarrhea in Dogs: Causes, Symptoms, and Treatment Options

 1–2 tablespoons for small dogs, 2–3 tablespoons for medium dogs, 1/4 cup for large dogs.

-Here you can watch a video on YouTube that we recorded when our dog Ezra had diarrhea.
+Here you can watch a YouTube video we recorded about Ezra, our dog, having diarrhea.
 Here you can see all the steps.

 Recipe 2: Yogurt with Zeolite